maziyardowlat/KanyeTodoList/README.md

 - As a user, I want to be able to add a task to my todo-list
 - As a user, I want to be able to remove a task from my todo-list
-- As a user, I am able to view the tasks on my todo-list
+- As a user, I am able to view the added tasks on my todo-list
 - As a user, I want to be able to add a specific start date, name, and title to my task
 - As a user, I want to be able to add a specific targetted time (date) that I want to finish the task under
 - As a user, I want to be able to save my TodoList to a file